Post-free agency NFL mock draft: Deshaun Watson lands in very interesting situation

-Free agency has slowed to a virtual crawl, and the NFL draft picture very much is coming into focus.
-There are a handful of prospects whose medical situation need clarity, and a few more who still have important pro days looming.
+Free agency has slowed to a virtual crawl, with Dont’a Hightower returning to the New England Patriots taking one of the last big names off the market.
+The NFL draft picture very much is coming into focus because of this.
+There are a handful of prospects whose medical situations need clarity, and a few more who still have important pro days looming.
+But most of the hay is in the barn at this point.

-But for the first time in this draft cycle we have a nearly complete picture of which players could fall to which teams and what their biggest needs are.
+For the first time in this draft cycle we have a nearly complete picture of which players could fall to which teams and what their biggest needs are.
 This is when you really can start paying attention to mock drafts — draft range, team fits and the like.
 Also, the information gathered from teams is getting better the closer we get to the draft.

 [Fill out your NCAA tournament bracket here | Printable version]

-What’s most interesting is that the quarterbacks, such as Clemson’s Deshaun Watson, in this class still have some potentially solid landing spots but might have to be patient for their chance to shine.
+What’s most interesting is that the quarterbacks in this class, such as Clemson’s Deshaun Watson, still have some potentially solid landing spots but might have to be patient for their chance to shine.

-Note: A few pending moves — what the New England Patriots do with Malcolm Butler, what Dont’a Hightower decides to do, and Tony Romo’s fate — could wreak havoc with this draft.
+Note: A few pending moves — what the Patriots do with Malcolm Butler, and Tony Romo’s fate, for instance — could wreak havoc with this draft.
 Such is life.
 Consider yourself properly warned.
 And one more note: The hype surrounding Oklahoma running back Joe Mixon is real, and we’re told that teams are starting to grow more comfortable with the idea of taking him high in this draft.
 For now, he did not crack our top 32 picks.
 But that could change by April 27.

 1. Cleveland Browns — Texas A&M pass rusher Myles Garrett